XpiritBV/azure-sap-automation/GITHUB.md

 - Remove the runner from the GitHub repository.
 - Run the `Deploy Control Plane` workflow again, with the `Force a re-install` setting enabled.

-# Cleanup
+# Clean up resources

+After you have finished using the SAP Deployment Automation Framework from GitHub, you can clean up the resources by following these steps.

-1. Delete Azure Resources
+1. Delete the Azure resources
+2. Delete the resource group(s)
+3. Delete Entra ID App registration(s)
-1. Delete GitHub runner
+4. Delete GitHub runner
-1. Delete GitHub App
+5. Delete GitHub App
-1. Delete GitHub repository
+6. Delete GitHub repository
-1. Delete Entra ID App registration(s)